justengel/event_signal/README.md

 The callback functions are called in the same thread that originally called the function.
 If you are using Qt and use this Signal from a separate thread to udate a QWidget it may not work properly and throw errors or warnings.

-For more information on how to make a QWidget thread safe go to <https://tasks.justengel.com/project/justengel-event-signal/wiki/signal-qt-thread-safe>

 Also this signal does not do any kind of type checking.
 Passing types into the Signal constructor ```Signal(int, str)``` is just for looks and maybe code readability.